-However, a Wisconsin NORML member tells CelebStoner that Robinson "has a very checkered past, has several OUIs, fleeng an officer, disorderly conduct, lawsuits, etc. He's appeared to be drunk on livestreams.
-The latest accusations are sexual assault from an other chapter board member."
+A Wisconsin NORML member told CelebStoner that Robinson had "a very checkered past, several OUIs, fleeng an officer, disorderly conduct, lawsuits, etc. He's appeared to be drunk on livestreams."

 Robinson, who grow up in Madison, has had several OWIs, according to a 2019 article in Isthmus: